KalekidanA/Debt-Managing-APP/README.md

 # Zero — Debt Managing App

-Zero is a focused debt payoff coach built on Dave Ramsey's Baby Steps: save a
+Zero is a focused debt payoff coach built on the snowball dept repayment plan: save a
 $1,000 starter emergency fund, then attack your debts smallest-to-largest (the debt snowball) with everything you've got.